giuice/giuice_crct_documentation/crct-prompts-symbolic/setup_plugin.md

 **Creation procedure**:
 1. Check if each file exists
-2. For missing files, create with basic templates:
+2. For missing files, create with basic templates[memory-bank/templates]:
    - For `.memorybankrules`:
      ```
      [PHASE_MARKER]